Useful Mobile Apps in Nepal for Travelers

 Do you want to follow the upcoming Nepali holidays?
 Check out the Hamro Patro app that has a calendar with all the upcoming Nepali holidays marked in red.

-Although, it is partially in Nepali, you will be able to spot the public holidays easily in the red letters.
-Check out here the list of festivals and public holidays in Nepal in 2024.
+Although, it is partially in Nepali, you will be able to spot the public holidays marked in red letters.

 Hamro Patro